-- 4. The department chair will be responsible for collecting and maintaining the candidate's dossier and for seeing that all steps are followed according to schedule.
+- 5. The department chair will be responsible for collecting and maintaining the candidate's dossier and for seeing that all steps are followed according to schedule.
 The dossier will consist of any and all materials that reasonably relate to the candidate's qualifications for promotion, as defined in the department's criteria (listed below) and in any guidelines for dossier preparation provided by the Dean's Office.
-It will include materials collected by the department chair and materials submitted by the candidate. - 5.
-The department chair will ask the candidate to supply complete and up-to-date curriculum vitae and teaching statement/teaching self-evaluation.
-The candidate and the department chair will discuss what additional materials the candidate will submit and the timetable for their submission. - 6.
+It will include both materials collected by the department chair and materials submitted by the candidate. - 6.
+The department chair will ask the candidate to supply a complete and up-to-date curriculum vitae and teaching statement/teaching self-evaluation.
+The candidate and the department chair will discuss what additional materials the candidate will submit and the timetable for their submission.
+The composition of the dossier will be tailored to meet Dean's Office guidelines. - 7.
 Evaluation of the candidate's teaching is an important component in making promotion decisions.
 A candidate for promotion should provide student evaluations from each course they have taught in the previous 2 years.
 The candidate must also provide a summary of overall effectiveness or overall performance of the instructor for all courses that they have taught at Wake Forest University.
 In addition to student teaching evaluations and the evaluations summary, the department will request peer evaluations from at least 2 WFU faculty members.
-One will be a faculty member in Physics, and if possible, one will be from another science department at WFU.
+One will be a faculty member in Physics, and one will be from another science department at WFU.
 The department chair (or his/her agent) will recruit these peer evaluators from a designated pool of trained peer reviewers.
-These reviewers will be using an observation protocol which has been shared with the promotion candidate (attached).
+These reviewers will be using an observation protocol which has been shared with the promotion candidate (attached at the end of this document).
 Each evaluator will attend at least one class taught by the candidate in the semester in which the candidate is applying for promotion.
 These may include lectures, discussions, or laboratory sections.
 These visits should be planned with the promotion candidate and should include a pre-meeting before the observation.
-The peer evaluators will also have access to the course syllabus, class materials, and course exams or assessments and they will include a review of these materials in their reports. - 7.
-The candidate will be allowed, upon request, to inspect the contents of his or her dossier, with the exception of confidential evaluations including peer teaching assessments.
+The peer evaluators will also have access to the course syllabus, class materials, and course exams or assessments and they will include a review of these materials in their reports. - 8.
+The candidate will be allowed, upon request, to inspect the contents of his or her dossier, with the exception of confidential evaluations.

-College and Departmental Evaluation Criteria
+Departmental Criteria